sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 Color:
 * Don't make an attribute colorful just to make it colorful.
 Leverage color selectively as a strategic tool to highlight the important parts of the visualization.
 Use of color should always be intentional.
 * Start out by creating a visualization with all shades of gray, then pick a single bold color to draw attention to where you want it.
-* Don't use black as a base color.
-Color stands out more against gray than black.
+* Don't use black as a base color, as color stands out more against gray than black.
-* Use color sparingly
+* Use color sparingly and consistently
-* Use it consistently
-* Design with the colorblind in mind
+* Design with the colorblind in mind (blue and orange instead of green and red)
-* Be thoughtful of the tone color conveys
-* Consider to leverage brand colors
+* Consider leveraging brand colors

 Position:
 * Without other visual cues, most members of an audience will start at the top-left and scan with their eyes in a zig-zag motion across the screen.